tb0hdan/voiceplay/README.md

 ## Console mode (development)

 ```
-python ./voiceplay.py -cd
+./voiceplay.sh -cd
 ```

 # COPYRIGHT

-voiceplay is released into the public domain by the copyright holders.
+voiceplay is released into the public domain by its authors.

 This README file was originally written by [Bohdan Turkynewych](https://github.com/tb0hdan) and is likewise released into the public domain.